Tag

 Linux Mint is based on Ubuntu.
 It’s specifically designed to work “out of the box”.
 The two main flavors use the MATE (pictured) and Cinammon desktop environments.
 The layout is familiar for Windows users with a taskbar and configurable menus on the bottom.

 This distro emphasizes compatibility with restricted/proprietary formats.
 Out of the box it can edit Microsoft Office documents via the LibreOffice suite.
-With one click of your mouse you can also “Install Multimedia Codecs” to play all kinds of audio/video files.
+With one click of your mouse you can also “Install Multimedia Codecs” to play all kinds of audio/ files.

 You can also use the Software Manager to install more programs.
 Linux Mint has its own repositories but can also access Ubuntu’s.
 There are around 30,000 packages available overall, so it’s likely you can find a good equivalent to Windows apps.